seanbrindley17/milestone-project-3-mk2/TESTING.md

 * The Materialize date picker does not work very well on mobile devices.

 * I couldn't work out how to make it so the flash() messages have something for the user to click on to get rid of them.

+* I noticed that the delete function was only deleting the top entry regardless of which entry I clicked on.
+I assume this is due to the delete modal not actually targetting the correct entry and therefore only getting the top entry.
+I will try and fix this by using the `._id` of entries.
+    * As expected, by adding `._id` to the modal's ID instead of the generic `delete-modal-1` I had before, I essentially make a unique modal for each entry which displays properly.